Get help with common issues related to the Cloudflare DNS app.

 By default, any changes or additions you make to your Cloudflare zone file will push out in 5 minutes or less.
 Your local DNS cache may take longer to update; as such, propagation everywhere might take longer than 5 minutes.

 This setting is controlled by the Time-to-Live (TTL) value on a DNS record.
 Proxied records update within 300 seconds (Auto), but the TTL for unproxied records can be customized.

 Does Cloudflare offer domain masking?

 No. Cloudflare does not offer domain masking or DNS redirect services (your hosting provider might).
-We only offer URL forwarding through Page Rules.
+However, we do offer URL forwarding through Bulk Redirects.